Early math estimation is fascinating.

 - There are 6 bells in this jar.
 How many do you think are in this jar?

-- Were there more or less bells in the second jar?
+- Were there more or fewer bells in the second jar?

 - Learn Why Estimation is Important to Development in the Early Years is a fairly academic article filled with loads of resourceful information if you’re hungry for it.